Blog 14: Art Options To Consider

 * Here are some Big Tips for you … to save a lot of time and work:

-- Choose the BLACK Frame Color because it gives you 9 Frame choices to work with.
+- Choose the BLACK Frame Color because it currently gives you 26 Frame choices to work with.

 - After you get everything set … you can go back and click on ANY option before leaving that image to see what effect a new change would make.